 Where are the rangers who considered the dingoes their friends?
-If a dingo is accused of attacking a human, regardless of the fact that the human behaved in a stupid and ignorant manner, it is destroyed by the rangers.
+If a dingo is accused of attacking a human, regardless of the fact the human behaved in a stupid and ignorant manner, it is destroyed by the rangers.
 It is the rangers that attach heavy, cumbersome ear tags; tags weighing ears down or worse tear them.

-Where are the laws that put the dingoes first?
+Where are the laws putting dingoes first?

 I have always wanted to visit Fraser Island and always imagined it to be the way John described it but I don't think I ever will until the situation is reversed.
-I know it would break my heart to see them in the condition they are now - underfed and becoming inbred due to with the reduction in their numbers.
+I know it would break my heart to see them in the condition they are now - underfed and becoming inbred due to the reduction in their numbers.